-The following table sets forth information regarding our executive officers and directors as of March 19, 2014.
+The following table sets forth information regarding our executive officers and directors as of March 13, 2015.
 Our board of directors is elected annually and each director holds office until his successor has been duly elected, except in the event of his death, resignation, removal or earlier termination of his office.
 Our bye-laws provide for, among other things, the election of our board of directors on a staggered basis.
 The business address of each of our executive officers and non-management directors is Century House, 16 Par-La-Ville Road, Hamilton HM 08, Bermuda.

 In accordance with our bye-laws, our board of directors are elected annually on a staggered basis, with each director holding office until his successor has been duly elected, except in the event of his death, resignation, removal or earlier termination of his office.
-Neil I. Jowell, Cecil Jowell and David M. Nurek are designated Class III directors, to hold office until our 2014 annual general meeting of shareholders and Philip K. Brewer, Isam K. Kabbani and James E. McQueen are designated Class II directors, to hold office until our 2015 annual general meeting of shareholders.
-John A. Maccarone, Dudley R. Cottingham, Hyman Shwiel and James E. Hoelter are designated Class I directors, to hold office until our 2016 annual general meeting of shareholders.
+Philip K. Brewer, Isam K. Kabbani and James E. McQueen are designated Class II directors, to hold office until our 2015 annual general meeting of shareholders, John A. Maccarone, Dudley R. Cottingham, Hyman Shwiel and James E. Hoelter are designated Class I directors, to hold office until our 2016 annual general meeting of shareholders and Neil I. Jowell, Cecil Jowell and David M. Nurek are designated Class III directors, to hold office until our 2017 annual general meeting of shareholders.
 Thereafter, directors in each class will be elected for three-year terms.
 Directors may be re-elected when their term of office expires.

-As of March 7, 2014, Trencor, through the Halco Trust and Halco, held a beneficiary interest in approximately 48.1% of our outstanding share capital.
+As of March 6, 2016, Trencor, through the Halco Trust and Halco, held a beneficiary interest in approximately 47.9% of our outstanding share capital.
 See Item 4, "Information on the Company-Organizational Structure" for an explanation of the relationship between us and Trencor.
 As indicated below, five of our directors are also directors of Trencor.

 Executive Officers and Directors Age Position

-Neil I. Jowell(1)(2)(3)(4) 80 Chairman
+Neil I. Jowell(1)(2)(3)(4) 81 Chairman

-Philip K. Brewer 56 Director, President and Chief Executive Officer
+Philip K. Brewer 57 Director, President and Chief Executive Officer

-Dudley R. Cottingham(1)(2)(3) 62 Director
+Dudley R. Cottingham(1)(2)(3) 63 Director

-James E. Hoelter(1)(2)(3)(4) 74 Director
+James E. Hoelter $(1)(2)(3)(4)\dots$ 75 Director

-Cecil Jowell(4) 78 Director
+Cecil Jowell(4) 79 Director

-Isam K. Kabbani 79 Director
+Isam K. Kabbani 80 Director

-John A. Maccarone(2)(3) 69 Director
+John A. Maccarone(2)(3) 70 Director

-James E. McQueen(1)(4) 69 Director
+James E. McQueen(1)(4) 70 Director

-David M. Nurek(2)(3)(4) 64 Director
+David M. Nurek(2)(3)(4) 65 Director

-Hyman Shwiel(1)(2)(3) 69 Director
+Hyman Shwiel(1)(2)(3) 70 Director

-Robert D. Pedersen 54 President and Chief Executive Officer of Textainer
+Robert D. Pedersen 55 President and Chief Executive Officer of Textainer

 Equipment Management Limited

-Hilliard C. Terry, III 44 Executive Vice President and Chief Financial Officer
+Hilliard C. Terry, III 45 Executive Vice President and Chief Financial Officer

-Ernest J. Furtado 58 Senior Vice President and Chief Accounting Officer
+Ernest J. Furtado 59 Senior Vice President and Chief Accounting Officer